jundalisay/superbnetlify/content/en/research/smith/astronomy/part-09.md

 Such was the cause of the original formation and consequent motions of the Planetary System.

 When a solid body is turned round its center, those parts of it, which are nearest, and those which are remotest from the center, complete their revolutions in one and the same time.

-But it is otherwise with the revolutions of a fluid=  the parts of it which are nearest the center complete their revolutions in a shorter time, than those which are remoter.
+But it is otherwise with the revolutions of a fluid.
+The parts of it which are nearest the center complete their revolutions in a shorter time, than those which are remoter.

-The Planets, therefore, were all floating in that immense tide of ether which is continually setting in from west to east round the body of the Sun, complete their revolutions in a longer or a shorter time, according to their nearness or distance from it.
+The Planets, therefore, were all floating in that immense tide of aether which is continually setting in from west to east around the body of the Sun, complete their revolutions in a longer or a shorter time, according to their nearness or distance from it.

 To Descartes, there was no exact proportion observed between the times of their revolutions and their distances from the center.

 For that nice analogy, which Kepler had discovered between them, having not yet been confirmed by the observations of Cassini, was, as I before took notice, entirely disregarded by Descartes.

-According to him, their orbits might not be perfectly circular, but be longer the one way than the other, and thus approach to an Ellipse.
+According to him, their orbits might not be perfectly circular.
+It could be longer the one way than the other, and thus approach to an Ellipse.

-Nor yet was it necessary to suppose, that they described this figure with geometrical accuracy, or even that they described always precisely the same figure.
-It rarely happens, that nature can be mathematically exact with regard to the figure of the objects she produces, upon account of the infinite combinations of impulses, which must conspire to the production of each of her effects.
+He thought it was unnecessary to describe this shape with geometrical accuracy or even to describe always precisely the same shape.

+This is because Nature can rarely be mathematically exact with the shape of the objects that she produces.
+- This is because of the infinite combinations of impulses which must conspire to the production of each of her effects.

-No two Planets, no two animals of the same kind, have exactly the same figure, nor is that of any one of them perfectly regular.
+No two Planets, no two animals of the same kind, have exactly the same shape, nor is that of any one of them perfectly regular.

-It was in vain, therefore, that astronomers laboured to find that perfect constancy and regularity in the motions of the heavenly bodies, which is to be found in no other parts of nature.
+It was in vain for astronomers to find that perfect constancy and regularity in the motions of the heavenly bodies, which is to be found in no other parts of nature.

-These motions, like all others, must either languish or be accelerated, according as the cause which produces them, the revolution of the vortex of the Sun, either languishes, or is accelerated.
+These motions, like all others, must either slow down or speed up according to the cause which produces them.
+- The revolution of the vortex of the Sun either slows down or speeds up.

 There are innumerable events which may occasion either the one or the other of those changes.